Transition to College

 They will be in bigger classrooms and will be learning a variety of new subjects from multiple teachers.
 To help students adjust, primary and secondary schools work together to ease students through the transition period.

 During transition a number of secondary students will revisit their old primary school to tell Year 6 students what secondary school is like.
 In Term 1 the College will have an open day for parents and their children to come along and meet the staff and become familiar with the school.

 During Term 3 an enrolment pack is mailed out to our prospective Year 7 students along with an invitation to the College’s Parent Information Evening held late in Term 3.

 As part of the transition from Year 6 to Year 7, students will participate in an Orientation Day.
 All government schools hold this Orientation Day on the same day (often the second Tuesday of December).
 It will include a school tour, meeting fellow students and teachers, and taking part in special lessons and activities.

 These transition arrangements throughout the year between primary schools and the College are designed to assist students to settle quickly into secondary school life.
-There are also orientation programs in Term 4 for students moving from the Junior Campus to Year 10 at the Senior Campus, Year 10 into Year 11 and students in VCE continuing into Year 12.
+There are also orientation programs in Term 4 for students moving from the Junior Campus to Year 10 at the Senior Campus, and Year 10 and 11 students into their VCE and VCAL courses.